LionyxML/auto-dark-emacs/README.md

 ## OSA Script fallback

 For terminal-based emacs, it is possible to check dark mode status using osascript rather than relying on the built-in Applescript support that GUI Emacs provides.
-To enable it, customize `dark-mode--allow-osascript` and set it to `t`.
+To enable it, customize `dark-mode-allow-osascript` and set it to `t`.

 ## Screenshot